SUMANTHXT900/LazyGit/README.md

-# GitBuddy: A Simple Git GUI for Students, Developers, and End-Users
+# LazyGit: A Simple Git GUI for Students, Developers, and End-Users

-GitBuddy is a simple and easy-to-use Git GUI designed for students, developers, and end-users.
+LazyGit is a simple and easy-to-use Git GUI designed for students, developers, and end-users.
 It provides a basic interface for performing common Git operations such as add, commit, push, and pull.
 It is particularly useful for beginners who are new to Git and want a visual tool to help them learn and use Git commands.

 ## Features